Free multiplicative convolution with an arbitrary measure on the real line: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful to Ricardo Guerrero and Daniel Perales for discussions in the early stage of work.
+The authors are grateful to Ricardo Guerrero and Daniel Perales for discussions in the early stage of work, and to the anonymous referees for helpful suggestions to improve the readability of the paper.
+This work was supported by the Japan Society for the Promotion of Science (JSPS) through the Bilateral Joint Research Program (Open Partnership Joint Research Projects) 120249936.
 O. A. thanks the support from CONACYT Grant CB-2017-2018-A1-S-9764.
 Part of this work was done during T. H.'s stays in CIMAT.
 Y. K. acknowledges the support of the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.